fggreeff/docker-k8s/complex/Readme.md

 ## Dockerized multiple services

 React application for getting the fibonacci number for a given index.
 The application itself is not of value here.
-The aim is to have mutiple docker services running and ensuring we bring the building time of the 3 containers to a minimum.
+The aim is to have mutiple docker services (server, client, worker) running and ensuring we bring the building time of the 3 containers to a minimum.

+Aside from our 3 services, we also make use of a Postgres and Redis DB.
+Along with nginx as our proxy.

 ## Arthitecture